sys-bio/tellurium/README.md

 1. [Download Tellurium Notebook (.deb)](https://sourceforge.net/projects/pytellurium/files/notebook/Tellurium_2.0.16_amd64.deb/download)
 2. Install the package using `dpkg -i Tellurium_2.0.16_amd64.deb`
 3. You should be able to launch Tellurium from your activities pane.
-If not, log out and in again or run `tellurium` from the terminal.
+If not, log out and in again or run `/opt/Tellurium/tellurium` from the terminal.

 <br>